erickim713/DesignProject/dp3/README.md

 <img src="main.jpeg" />

-> Main menu
+> Main menu.
+The user can either start recording or view their history from this page.

 <img src="recording.jpeg" />

 > Recording screen.
-Users can reach here by click/tapping on the start recording button on the main menu.
+Users reach here by clicking/tapping on the "start recording" button on the main menu.
+When the stop button is pressed, recording will stop immediately.

 <img src="calendar.jpeg" />

 > When clicking/tapping view history button on the main menu, this calendar will show up.
-The soju bottles represent days you recorded.
+The soju bottles represent days you recorded, and when pressed, will take you to the histories of that day.

 <img src="occasion.jpeg" />